An Ultimate Guide to Web Application Architecture

 All applications are made up of two primary components:

-- Server-side, also known as the backend, controls the business logic and responds to HTTP requests.
-The server-side code is written in Java, PHP, Ruby, Python, etc.
+- Server-side, also known as the backend, controls the business logic and responds to URLs and HTTP protocols-based requests.
+The server-side backend code is written in Java, PHP, Ruby, Python, etc.

 Let’s understand how an architecture functions: